 Personal details - make sure that your full name, preferred title, address, home, work and mobile telephone numbers are legible.
-Include your email address if you have one.
+Please include an email address.

 Equality Monitoring - completing this part of the form helps us to find out if our Equality Policy is effective when we are recruiting.
-An extract from our policy can be found at appendix 2.